Kokshetau: Railway stations

 The city is an important railroad hub in the northern part of Kazakhstan.
 Kokshetau Railway station is served by the Kazakhstan Railways, which links Petropavl to Almaty.
 The first train pulled into the Kokshetau Railway station on 2 June 1922.
 Railways are Kokshetau's one of the main modes of intracity and suburban transportation.
 Kazakhstan Railways (who manage the station) provide freight and passenger traffic to and from Kokshetau.

 There are two railway stations in the city: Kokshetau-1 and Kokshetau-2.
 The main railway station Kokshetau-1 station is located 1.3 km north-east from the centre of Kokshetau and includes a main building (built in 1981) and some other technical buildings.
 Kokshetau-1 station is the city's main station and a major stop for numerous passenger trains traveling between Petropavl and the other regions of Kazakhstan each day.
 The popular Tulpar-Talgo service to Almaty takes sixteen hours.
+It sits at the eastern end of the long Abai Qunanbaiuly Street, Kokshetau's central thoroughfare.
+A tall concrete clock tower guides you to it.

+Among the trains passing Kokshetau-1 station are the daily services between Almaty and Petropavl, Kyzylorda and Petropavl, and Karaganda and Kostanay.
+There are also less frequent trains passing northwards on to various Russian destinations, including Moscow, Yekaterinburg and Omsk, and local electric train services to Ereymentau and Astana.